Mercu7io/JLib-Sync/README.md

 # Panda JWL-Sync

 > A privacy-first, 100% client-side utility for merging, organizing, searching, and sharing JW Library backups.
-> It's a fork of https://github.com/j-syncer/Jw-sync-
 >
+> It's was inspired by the idea of https://github.com/j-syncer/Jw-sync-
+>
+> It's not a fork (different technology and features)

 ## 🚀 Features

 - **Multi-Device Merge:** Restore is a full swap, not a merge.
 JW Sync combines phone and tablet backups without either overwriting the other.